How to get to the Shimanami kaido cycling route. Guide and route information.

 Bookings and Reservations

-Bookings can be made online, by telephone or at the ticket counter.
+Bookings can be made online, by telephone (Japanese) or at the ticket counter.
 Of course if the ferry if fully booked and you arrive without a reservation, you won’t be able to get on the boat.

 Classes and Price